PPC Case Study: London-Based Dance School

-Seen on Screen Dance is a London-based dance school that promotes healthy body image and peak physical fitness by giving women the opportunity to dance to today’s most popular songs in a relaxed, judgement-free environment.
-Seen on Screen wanted to increase new students in class and encourage students who had tried a class to return, particularly as competition from other gyms and adult dance studios grew in London.
+Seen on Screen Dance is a London-based dance school that promotes healthy body image and peak physical fitness by giving women the opportunity to dance to today’s most popular songs in a relaxed, judgment-free environment.
+Seen on Screen wanted to increase the number of new students in their classes and encourage students who had tried a class to return, particularly as competition from other gyms and adult dance studios grew in London.

 Careful Feet Digital offered PPC strategy and execution services to improve enrollments for both new and returning SOS students.

-Driving brand awareness is critical for the success of our strategy for SOS.
-Our video ads are able to generate views at extremely low cost.
+Driving brand awareness was critical for the success of our strategy for SOS.
+Our video ads are able to generate views at extremely low costs.

-The above stats are for one week in April 2019 compared to the previous weeks’, with modifications to the targeting based on insights from student surveys and prior ad performance.
-Notice increase in page views and decrease in CPA.
+The above stats are for one week in April 2019 compared to the previous weeks, with modifications to the targeting based on insights from student surveys and prior ad performance.
+Notice the increase in page views and decrease in CPA.

 Profits from marketing activities have exceeded £4,500 per month, with month-on-month new student growth of up to 30% and student retention rates topping 60%.